raid-guild/handbook/docs/comission-process.md

 This commission comes out of the client payment for the project itself, keep in mind this is separate from the consultation fee.

 For example, let’s say a client submits a consultation for a 40k DAI project.
 First, a Cleric would take the consultation and earn the consultation fee.
-During the consultation, it was decided the project budget needed to be increased to 50k DAI to accomodate for additional scope.
+During the consultation, it was decided the project budget needed to be increased to 50k DAI to accommodate for additional scope.
 At this point, the raider would want to pull in subject matter experts i.e 1 designer and 2 engineers to help scope the project.
 A commission of 1,500 DAI or 3% would then be owed to those who participated.

 Following completion of the commission process, send your client a Raid Proposal that defines the scope of work to be completed by the Raid Party.